 Architectural Engineering Design 5

-In this module you will get the opportunity to create work as part of a ‘consultancy’ team to produce a group report.
-The project will utilise, extend and develop the fundamental knowledge and skills which have been gained throughout the previous semesters in part 1 of the course.
-The initial task is to analyse a current building and based upon an assessment of the current climate and thermal comfort condition will propose a method to take the building towards net zero energy demand.
-Students will research the relevant standards and apply manual calculations and computer simulation.
+In this module you will get the opportunity to create work as part of a ‘consultancy’ team with other students to produce a group report.
+The project will utilise, extend and develop the fundamental knowledge and skills that you have gained throughout the previous semesters.
+The initial task is to analyse a current building and, based upon an assessment of the current climate and thermal comfort condition, you will propose a method to take the building towards net zero energy demand.
+You’ll need to research the relevant standards and apply manual calculations and computer simulation.

 The second stage will build upon the initial analysis to develop a building services solution for the building.
-Students will produce a professional report documenting their plan for HVAC design.
-The team will investigate appropriate systems and provide reasoning behind the solution they have chosen.
-Applicable engineering calculations will be made throughout the design process.
-Students will be encouraged to research the actual plant, consider the physical sizing and detail how this plant would be accommodated in the actual building.
+You’ll produce a professional report documenting their plan for HVAC design.
+With your team, you’ll investigate appropriate systems and provide reasoning behind the solution you have chosen.
+You’ll make applicable engineering calculations throughout the design process.
+We’ll support and encourage you to research the actual plant, consider the physical sizing and detail how this plant would be accommodated in the actual building.
 Controls will also be considered and the impact that these have upon energy demand.
-Students will also produce an individual report, where they investigate a particular building service technology relevant to the building.
+Finally, you’ll produce an individual report in which you’ll investigate a particular building service technology relevant to the building.
 You’ll have three hours of tutorials per week for this module.
 Over the course of the year, you’ll also have three weekly lectures lasting three hours each.

 You will undertake an individual piece of original research on a topic in building/environmental services engineering.
 You will be allocated a supervisor and moderator who are both normally members of staff within the department in order to provide guidance in choosing and carrying out the project, while the moderator helps judge the effectiveness of your understanding and presentation of work.